 Keep it simple

 The world of money and financial products can become very complicated.
-Insurance, and savings and investment products are different and offer different propositions.
+Insurance and investment products offer different benefits.
 Insurance pays valid claims, investments grow wealth and can be withdrawn at any time.
-The value of your insurance policy is that your family will have funds when you pass so they can maintain their standard of living, and even grow their wealth, and/or pay for a funeral and gathering.
+The value of your insurance policy is that your family will have funds when you pass so they can maintain their standard of living, grow their wealth or cover funeral expenses.

 Quick guide explaining the differences between life cover, funeral cover and investments